milana-golich/High-Performance-Numerical-Linear-Algebra-Data-Analysis-with-Sparse-Matrices/README.md

-A few python files and bash script used for my dissertation research involving HPC computing.
+A few python files and bash script used for my numerical linear algebra and data analysis project involving HPC computing.